 Psychology of Color: White

-For most of the world this is the color associated with purity (wedding dresses); cleanliness (doctors in white coats) and the safety of bright light (things go bump in the night … not the bright sunshine!).
-It is also used to project the absence of color, or neutrality.
+For most of the world, this is the color associated with purity (wedding dresses); cleanliness (doctors in white coats), and the safety of bright light (things go bump in the night … not the bright sunshine!).
+It is also used to project the absence of color or neutrality.
 In some eastern parts of the world, white is associated with mourning.
-White associated with creativity (white boards, blank slates).
+White is associated with creativity (whiteboards, blank slates).
 It is a compression of all the colors in the color spectrum.

 Psychology of Color: Gray

 Gray is most associated with the practical, timeless, middle-of-the-road, solid things in life.
-Too much gray leads to feeling mostly nothing; but a bit of gray will add that rock solid feeling to your product.
-Some shades of gray are associated with old age, death, taxes, depression or a lost sense of direction.
-Silver is an off-shoot of gray and often associated with giving a helping hand, strong character (sterling in-fact!).
+Too much gray leads to feeling mostly nothing; but a bit of gray will add that rock-solid feeling to your product.
+Some shades of gray are associated with old age, death, taxes, depression, or a lost sense of direction.
+Silver is an off-shoot of gray and is often associated with giving a helping hand, and having strong character (sterling in fact!).

 Psychology of Color: Red

 If you want to draw attention, use red.
 It is often where the eye looks first.
 Red is the color of energy.
 It’s associated with movement and excitement.
-People surrounded by red find their heart beating a little faster and often report feeling a bit out of breath.
-It’s absolute the wrong color for a baby’s room but perfect to get people excited.
+People surrounded by red find their hearts beating a little faster and often report feeling a bit out of breath.
+It’s absolutely the wrong color for a baby’s room but perfect to get people excited.
 Wearing red clothes will make you appear a bit heavier and certainly more noticeable.
-(Some studies show red cars get more tickets but that maybe because the red car owners drive faster or the ticket giver notices the movement of the red car more prominently).
-Red is not a good color to over use but using a spot of red in just the right place is smart in some cases (one red accent in a otherwise neutral room draws the eye; a red tie with a navy blue suit and white shirts adds just the right amount of energy to draw the eye (no wonder it’s the “uniform of the day” at the seats of government).
-Red is the symbol of life (red blooded life!) and, for this reason, it’s the color worn by brides in China.
-Red is used at holidays that are about love and giving (red roses, Valentines hearts, Christmas, etc.) but the true color of love is pink.
-Pink is the most calming of all colors — often our most dangerous criminals are housed in pink cells as studies show that color drains the energy and calms aggression.
-Think of pink as the color of romance, love, and gentle feelings, to be in the pink is to be soothed.
+(Some studies show red cars get more tickets but that may be because the red car owners drive faster or the ticket giver notices the movement of the red car more prominently).
+Red is not a good color to overuse but using a spot of red in just the right place is smart in some cases (one red accent in an otherwise neutral room draws the eye; a red tie with a navy blue suit and white shirts adds just the right amount of energy to draw the eye (no wonder it’s the “uniform of the day” at the seats of government).
+Red is the symbol of life (red-blooded life!) and, for this reason, it’s the color worn by brides in China.
+Red is used on holidays that are about love and giving (red roses, Valentine’s hearts, Christmas, etc.) but the true color of love is pink.
+Pink is the most calming of all colors — often our most dangerous criminals are housed in pink cells as studies show that color drains energy and calms aggression.
+Think of pink as the color of romance, love, and gentle feelings, to be in pink is to be soothed.